 - 1. Adults (≥30 years) with spontaneous primary ICH (i.e. without known underlying structural, macrovascular or other cause (e.g. arteriovenous malformation, tumour) after adequate investigation at the discretion of the local investigator).
 This will include participants presumed to have cerebral SVD (both hypertensive arteriopathy and cerebral amyloid angiopathy) - 2.
 Clinical team opinion that BP control since the ICH is not adequate AND the measured SBP prior to randomisation is ≥130 mm Hg - 3.
-Recruitment soon after ICH, ideally at hospital discharge or within weeks, is encouraged; recruitment at a later stage after ICH is also allowed if there is evidence of inadequate BP control AND SBP at randomisation is ≥130 mm Hg - 4.
+There is no time limit for recruitment; however, recruitment as soon as is practical after the ICH is encouraged.
+Recruitment at a later stage is acceptable as long as there is evidence of inadequate BP control AND SBP at randomisation is ≥130 mm Hg - 4.
 Ability and willingness to home BP measurements, either unassisted or with the help of a relative, friend or carer; this can be undertaken in any destination after hospital discharge (e.g. home, rehabilitation unit, nursing or care home). - 5.
-Ability and willingness to complete an MRI scan - 6.
-Ability and willingness to attend and complete the study assessments including cognitive screen - 7.
+Ability and willingness to attend and complete the study assessments including cognitive screen - 6.
 Ability and willingness to provide informed consent, or with a suitable consultee available and able to participate in the intervention (e.g. with a motivated carer)